Kwiatens/FloV3R/README.md

 *This diode isn't required, however I HIGHLY recommended it for safety!
 (If not using it just short the connections on it's footprint)

-To flash the frimware on it I highly recommend 'TTL PL2303' programmer.
+To flash the frimware on it I recommend 'TTL PL2303' programmer.

 ## Displays